First Transforming Cinema film festival proves a great success + Fox Fisher’s exclusive E.D.E.N Shorts video online now!

-On the 19-20 November 2016, filmmakers, speakers and artists from across Europe and the UK came to Sheffield to celebrate Transforming Cinema, Sheffield’s first film festival focused on transgender and non-binary films and storytelling.
-It was such a rewarding feeling seeing the months of planning unfold over the weekend.
+Last weekend filmmakers, speakers and artists from across Europe and the UK came to Sheffield to celebrate Transforming Cinema, Sheffield’s first film festival focused on transgender and non-binary films and storytelling.

 On Saturday 19 November, Transforming Cinema kicked off with the sold-out premiere of four films made during E.D.E.N Film Productions’ own filmmaking project “E.D.E.N Shorts”.
 Made by the local LGBT community and mentored by E.D.E.N, these films have since gone on to be screened at various events across the country and the brilliant behind the scenes video, telling the story of our participants’ journey with E.D.E.N, is available online now.